TudorGR/TawkTalk/README.md

 3. Configure the environment variables:

-   - Create a `.env` file in the `frontend` folder with the following key:
+   - Create a `.env` file in the `client` folder with the following key:
      ```env
      VITE_SERVER_URL="http://localhost:8747"
      ```
-   - Create a `.env` file in the `backend` folder with the following keys:
+   - Create a `.env` file in the `server` folder with the following keys:
      ```env
      DATABASE_URL=your-database-url
      JWT_KEY=your-jwt-key